Robust Path-following for Keplerian Orbits: Main Results

 On the sliding surface, the second element of the sliding surface vector, $\vec{s}$, only admits the solution $h=h_d$.
 The third element will converge asymptotically as already shown in Theorem \ref{theor:plane_control}.
 Lastly, the first element can be shown to converge to $\vec{e}_d$ by using Eqs. \ref{eqn:Xrtn_dot} and \ref{eq:dev_eRTN} to rewrite it as:

 Using Filippov's Method \cite{slotine1991applied,utkin2017sliding} we can make $\dot{\vec{s}}=0$ to find that the equivalent $\vec{a}_{RTN}$ is:

-In solving Eq. \ref{eq:aRTN-eq} one will find that the transverse component $a_{T-eq}$ is equal zero.
-Therefore, following Eq. \ref{eq:sPROPO} in Proposition \ref{prop:sliding_surf}, the radial and transverse components of $\tilde{\vec{e}}$ will asymptotically converge to zero.
-Meanwhile, the normal component $\tilde{e}_N$ will converge to zero following the asymptotic convergence of the orbital plane, since when the orbital plane converges ($\hat{h}=\hat{h}_d$) the vectors $\vec{e}$ and $\vec{e}_d$ will have only radial and transverse components, as they are perpendicular to $\hat{h}$ and $\hat{h}_d$ \cite{battin1999introduction,goldstein2002classical,arnold2007mathematical}, respectively. $\blacksquare$
+By solving Eq. \ref{eq:aRTN-eq}, we can deduce that the transverse component $a_{T-eq}$ equals zero.
+Consequently, according to Eq. \ref{eq:sPROPO} in Proposition \ref{prop:sliding_surf}, the radial and transverse components of $\tilde{\vec{e}}$ will asymptotically converge to zero.
+Simultaneously, the normal component $\tilde{e}_N$ will also converge to zero, in line with the asymptotic convergence of the orbital plane.
+This occurs because when the orbital plane converges ($\hat{h}=\hat{h}_d$), the vectors $\vec{e}$ and $\vec{e}_d$ will solely have radial and transverse components, as they are perpendicular to $\hat{h}$ and $\hat{h}_d$ (Eq. \ref{eq:he_perp}). \end{proof}

 \begin{corollary} If the components of the disturbance $\vec{d}_{RTN}$ are bounded such that $\lvert d_R \rvert < D_R$, $\lvert d_T \rvert < D_T$, and $\lvert d_N \rvert < D_N$, each element of the diagonal matrix $K$ can be chosen, while still guaranteeing stability of Theorem \ref{theor:2}, accordingly to: